 Unless otherwise stipulated in this Agreement or mandatory laws, and without causing prejudice to other grounds for excluding or limiting responsibility defined by this contract, My EU Pay shall not, under any circumstances, be held responsible for any damage caused by a force majeure event or event beyond its control.

-Virtual Account Holders funds are safeguarded and protected against any claims from creditors of My EU Pay, including enforcement and insolvency proceedings.
+Clients’ funds are safeguarded and protected against any claims from creditors of My EU Pay, including enforcement and insolvency proceedings.

 This duty of confidentiality does not apply to information that:

 All information saved in My EU Pay's computer databases regarding Payment Orders and Payment Transactions have, until proven otherwise, the same probative value as a hand-signed paper copy, both in terms of their content and the date and time they were produced and/or received.
-These unalterable, secure and reliable traces are embedded and saved within My EU Pay's computer systems.
+These unalterable, secure, and reliable traces are embedded and saved within My EU Pay's computer systems.